linea-it/docs/docs/en/sci-platforms/pz_server.md

 The three cards on the landing page lead to the list of data products (left and center) or to the Photo-z Server pipelines (right).

-On the data products list page, users can browse, search and filter the products uploaded by users or created with the Photo-z Server pipeline.
+On the data products list page, users can browse, search and filter the products uploaded by users or created with a Photo-z Server pipeline.
 The data products uploaded on the Photo-z Server become automatically visible, downloadable and shareable to all registered users.

 <p align="center">
   <img src="../../images/pz-server-user-data-products.png" alt="Photo-z Server Data Products List Page">